ibm-cloud-docs/discovery-data/configuring-fields.md

 1. Click **Submit**
 1. Click **Apply changes and reprocess**.

 If you selected **User-trained models**, a subset of documents is available for you to annotate.
 A set of 20 - 50 documents is displayed in a list.
 The number of documents that are available differs based on several factors, including the overall number of documents in your collection and how many of them are supported file types.
-Continue to the [Annotating documents](#sdu-task) procedure.
+Continue to the [Creating a user-trained model](#sdu-task) procedure.

-## Using the Smart Document Understanding tool
-{: #sdu-super}

-Use the Smart Document Understanding tool to teach {{site.data.keyword.discoveryshort}} about sections in your document where meaningful information is stored.
-Specify how you want {{site.data.keyword.discoveryshort}} to index the information so it can be found later.

-### Before you begin
-{: #sdu-prereq}

-Documents come in all shapes and sizes.
-Your collection might have a mix of different document structures.
-To create the best model for your collection, take this prerequisite step:

-1. Pick a subset of documents from your collection that are representative of the different document structures in use.
-Create a collection that contains only this subset of documents.
-A good target size is 40 documents.
-1. Use the SDU tool to annotate this representative set of documents and train Watson to recognize custom content in your data.
-1. Apply the custom SDU model to the full collection.
-For more information, see [Reusing SDU models](#import).

-### Annotating documents
+## Creating a user-trained model
 {: #sdu-task}

 The following video shows you how to select a label, and then apply it to a representation of the text in your document.

 ![Labeling a title, table of contents, and footer with SDU](images/sdu-snip.mp4){: video controls loop height="500"}

+To plan before you begin, see [When to use Smart Document Understanding](#sdu-when).

 To annotate documents, complete the following steps: